 - Consider the nuance among the needs and interests of your current and prospective audience. - For instance, Gen Z (people born between 1997 and 2009) represent about 30% of the total global population.
-If this is your target audience, think about how your content can promote professional readiness and economic empowerment in addition to meeting their interest in global problem solving.1 - Consider ways to support 'non-traditional' students who juggle jobs and other responsibilities whilst attending school.
+If this is your target audience, think about how your content can promote professional readiness and economic empowerment in addition to meeting their interest in Global problem- solving. - Consider ways to support "non- traditional" students who juggle jobs and other responsibilities while attending school.

-Nearly three quarters of US university students could be considered non-traditional based on enrolment patterns (i.e. part-time attendance and years post high school graduation).
-Financial and family factors, such as having one or more dependent children, being a single parent or working a full-time job whilst in school, should also be taken into consideration.
-How can content better reflect their lives, interests and learning support needs?
+Nearly three fourths of U.S. college students could be considered non-traditional based on enrollment patterns (i.e., part-time attendance and years post high school graduation).

+Financial and family factors such as having one or more dependent children, being a single parent, or working a full-time job while in school should also be taken into consideration.
+How can content better reflect their lives, interests, and learning support needs?